Oracle Java Licensing and Audit FAQ Guide

 - Production Use = License Required: Using Oracle JDK to run applications in production or for any revenue-generating or internal business purposes requires a Java SE subscription (except when using a version under the NFTC free period).
 For example, running a web application on Oracle JDK 11 in your data center would require a license (since Java 11 isn’t free for production).

-- Older Versions (Java 8/11): Yes, you need a license.
-Oracle Java SE 8 and 11 (and anything earlier) require a subscription for commercial use today.
-Oracle stopped free use of those in 2019, so any business that uses them now is supposed to be licensed.
+- Older Versions (Java 8/11): Yes, a license is required.
+Oracle Java SE 8 and 11 (and any earlier versions) require a subscription for commercial use today.
+Oracle discontinued the free use of those in 2019, so any business that uses them now is required to be licensed.

 - Latest Versions (Java 17/21): You do not need to pay for Oracle Java in production during its no-fee period.
-So you don’t need a paid license if you only use Java 17 (before Sept 2024 patches) or Java 21 (current LTS, free until at least 2026).
+Therefore, you don’t need a paid license if you only use Java 17 (before the September 2024 patches) or Java 21 (the current LTS, free until at least 2026).
 However, once that period ends, continuing to use them without upgrading would require a license.

 - Development/Test Use: If you’re only using Oracle Java in non-production (dev/test), you technically do not need a paid license (the OTN license covers that), but be very careful that those environments don’t also serve any production purpose.

 Rule of Thumb: If your use of Oracle Java is anything other than the most current free version or pure non-prod, assume a license must be compliant.
-Many companies choose to err on licensing or use alternatives to avoid doubt.
+Many companies choose to err on the side of licensing or use alternatives to avoid doubt.

 9. Which uses of Oracle Java are free versus require a paid license?